 The team is raising microbes that have the amazing ability to convert electricity to methane gas.
 If the lab experiments can be replicated on an industrial scale then the problem of storing the power generated by wind turbines for later use could be solved.

 It is almost impossible to store electricity at the scale needed to be able to supply the national network so electricity generated by wind turbines at times of low demand is not of much use.
-If it’s possible to convert it to methane gas then it can easily be stored and used later.
+If it’s possible to convert it to methane gas then it can easily be stored and used later. [pullquote]Corn ethanol, for example, requires acres of cropland, as well as fertilizers, pesticides, irrigation and fermentation.
+Methanogens are much more efficient, because they metabolize methane in just a few quick steps.[/pullquote]

 The scientists’ goal is to create large microbial factories made up of these methanogens that will transform clean electricity from solar, wind or nuclear power into renewable and pure methane gas and other valuable chemical compounds for industry.